Finite-state transducer: Applications

 FSTs are used in the lexical analysis phase of compilers to associate semantic value with the discovered tokens.

 Context-sensitive rewriting rules of the form a → b / c _ d, used in linguistics to model phonological rules and sound change, are computationally equivalent to finite-state transducers, provided that application is nonrecursive, i.e. the rule is not allowed to rewrite the same substring twice.

-Weighted FSTs found applications in natural language processing, including machine translation, and in machine learning.
+Weighted FSTs found applications in natural language processing, including machine translation, speech recognition, speech synthesis, and optical character recognition.
+Also in image compression, and machine learning in general.
 An implementation for part-of-speech tagging can be found as one component of the OpenGrm library.